abilian/lab.abilian.com/docs/Tech/Web/Web (back-end)/REST API.md

 ## REST and DDD

-In Domain-Driven Design (DDD), the focus is on modeling a software domain comprehensively and accurately, using a ubiquitous language shared by developers and domain experts.
+In Domain-Driven Design (DDD), the focus is on modeling a software domain comprehensively and accurately, using an ubiquitous language shared by developers and domain experts.
 This model then informs the architecture of the system, aiming to reflect the real-world complexities and rules of the domain.
 When integrating RESTful API design with Domain-Driven Design, the different types of resources (Document, Collection, Store, and Controller) can be mapped onto elements of the domain model to create a powerful and coherent system.

 ### Document Resources and DDD